-Rationale: Different invasive approaches were used for ventilation; therefore, separate codes from 1.GZ.31.^ Ventilation, respiratory system NEC are assigned to describe each approach.
+Rationale: Different invasive approaches were used for ventilation; therefore, separate codes from 1.GZ.31.[^] Ventilation, respiratory system NEC are assigned to describe each approach.
 The extent attribute reflects the duration of each.
+The patient was alive when transferred to the trauma center; therefore, the status attribute "0 - Not applicable: discharged alive" applies.